 Who would you rather engage with?

-Having witnessed the transformation his brother Kenneth’s business, Neil Cole asked whether Kirshenbaum Bond could do the same for his business, a struggling jeans brand called No Excuses.
+Having witnessed the transformation his brother Kenneth’s business, Neil Cole asked Kirshenbaum Bond to do the same for his, a struggling jeans brand called No Excuses.

 The newspapers had recently been filed with compromising pictures of an attractive young lady called Donna Rice and married, presidential candidate Gary Hart.